 3. Give Up Tobacco Products

 According to research, 16 percent of smokers have poor dental health.
 That’s four times the rate of people who have never smoked.
 Smoking will do nothing but weaken your bite, teeth and gums.
 Smokers develop bacterial plaque that causes gum disease and can result in tooth loss.
 Tooth decay will leave you without much bite at all.

 4. Follow a Consistent Oral Care Routine

 Although you’ve heard it many times it’s still the best way to ensure you’re taking care of your mouth – brush, and floss!
 Brush after every meal for at least two minutes and floss daily.
 Killing bacteria and getting food particles out will help prevent tooth decay and ultimately help strengthen your bite.

 5. Stop Grinding

 Some people grind their teeth when they’re angry or stressed.
 Others grind them in their sleep.
 No matter the reason, grinding your teeth isn’t doing your bite any favors.
-This condition, known as bruxism, causes mouth pain, headaches, sleep interruption and loose, chipped and fractured teeth.
+This condition, known as bruxism.
+Bruxism causes mouth pain, headaches, sleep interruption and loose, chipped and fractured teeth.
 Consider buying a mouth guard to wear at night.
 If you grind from anxiety you can try vitamins and herbal supplements that have a calming effect.